GEOS 220: Environmental History of Southwest

 wolf image

-Here are some preselected web sites covering the reintroduction of the wolf to the SW.
+Here are some web sites covering the re-introduction of the wolf to the SW.
 Feel free to find other web sites for yourself (there are lots).
+Web sites may be cited (but absolutely no quoting nor even copy-and-pasting).
+In the References Cited, put the web site title, not the url.

-Gray Wolf natural history: Just one of many sites that have basic data about the gray wolf.
+• Gray Wolf natural history: Just one of many sites that have basic data about the gray wolf.
 Notice that it's gray wolf, as opposed to grey wolf, a common variant.
 This site capitalizes Gray Wolf, but it can be lowercase also.
+Also, use the singular (wolf re-introduction) to indicate the program, versus plural (re-introducing wolves), which implies individual animals.
 For our essay, it won't be necessary to include many baseline details of the animal, but we should have a good idea of what we're talking about here.

-International Wolf Center: "See Beyond 2000 Symposium" on wolves around the world.
-Abstracts of the research papers are provided.
+• International Wolf Center: Info on wolves around the world.

-Defenders of Wildlife: A private, membership-oriented organization that is "dedicated to the protection of all native wild animals and plants in their natural communities."
-Has a heavy emphasis on wolf re-introduction programs.
+• Defenders of Wildlife: A private organization dedicated to the protection of all native wild animals and plants in their natural communities.
+Has played a role in wolf re-introduction programs.

 Tucson, Arizona 85721 USA